Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/developer.md

     ```
 - **Retuns**: (`Dict[str, Any]`) A dictionary-like object containing the response from the server.

-    This function is responsible for establishing a connection to the DB2 server.
+    This function is responsible for establishing a connection to the `mapepire-server`.
 It calls the `_get_channel(db2_server)` function to create a WebSocket connection, sends the connection request to the server, and waits for a response.
 The function returns the response from the server, which contains information about the connection status.

 `query(self, sql: str, opts: Optional[Union[Dict[str, Any], QueryOptions]] = None)`
 - **Parmeters**: